barsnes-group/peptide-shaker-online/README.md

 ----

 ## Setup
+The setup of PeptideShaker Online required local access to the following -Galaxy server
+-MySQL database engine
+-Tomcat webserver

 Step-by-step instructions on how to deploy PeptideShaker Online on your own web server are available here: [PeptideShaker Online Setup](https://github.com/barsnes-group/peptide-shaker-online/wiki/PeptideShaker-Online-Setup).

 ## Start using PeptideShaker Online